 - We are passionate about our Pro Bono Program.
 At Clark Wilson, we believe in giving back to our community.
 We have always supported our lawyers’ pro bono work, and encourage more people to get involved.
 We are currently on the rosters for Access Pro Bono and the BC Court of Appeal.

 - We have strong values.
-Four of them, to be exact: caring, quality, teamwork and trust.
+Five of them, to be exact: caring, excellence, service, teamwork, and trust and integrity.
 These values inform the way we recruit, make decisions and work with our clients.
 They have been the subject of much discussion and celebration as we have faced the challenges created by COVID-19.
 Now more than ever, Clark Wilson stands strong in upholding them.
-Watch this short video in which 2020 summer student Kim Brown talks about Clark Wilson’s approach to COVID-19.
+Watch this short video in which 2020 summer student (and now associate) Kim Brown talks about Clark Wilson’s approach to COVID-19.